All Episodes

 Number one, these sanctions are not designed to disrupt the free flow of energy exports of Russia.

-That is a huge massive error.
+That is a huge, massive error.

-Uh, assuming that this is going to be prolonged, and I would assume the worst when it comes to Putin.
+And I would assume the worst when it comes to Putin.

 He's a hostile dictator.

-He's this is a hostile regime.
+This is a hostile regime.

 They have no respect for sovereignty or borders.